johnperry-math/Groebner_Nim/README.md

-# Groebner_Nim
+# Gröbner Nim
-An implementation of Groebner Nim in Kotlin/JS.
+An implementation of Gröbner Nim in Kotlin/JS.

 ## Description

-Groebner Nim is a game that involves the production of sticks.
+Gröbner Nim is a game that involves the production of sticks.
-It is named for [Groebner bases](https://en.wikipedia.org/wiki/Gr%C3%B6bner_basis), and by sheer coincidence simulates the computation of a Groebner basis over the modulo-2 field.
+It is named for [Gröbner bases](https://en.wikipedia.org/wiki/Gr%C3%B6bner_basis), and by sheer coincidence simulates the computation of a Gröbner basis over the modulo-2 field.
 A full description appears [in a paper I wrote with Haley Dozier](http://dx.doi.org/10.4169/math.mag.89.4.235).
 You can find the game in action [here](http://www.math.usm.edu/perry/groebner-nim/), along with a summary of how to play, along with a couple of variants.